London Gateway services

 |Services type:||Single site located between junctions with access to both sides.|

 The final services on the M1 before London, London Gateway is a long-distance coach interchange as well as a motorway service area.

 Restaurants: Burger King, Starbucks, Subway, Costa Express, Krispy Kreme Shops: Waitrose, WHSmith Main Amenities: Ecotricity Electric Vehicle Charging Point, Meeting Room, Picnic Tables, Showers, Welcome Break Gaming, small dog walking area Motel: Ramada Forecourt: Shell (with: Autogas LPG), Welcome Break Shop, Costa Express, Krispy Kreme

-First two hours free for all vehicles, after which cars must pay £5 for 2-6 hours or £15 for more.
-After 2 hours, HGVs, caravans and coaches must pay £20, or £23 to include a food voucher.
+First two hours free for all vehicles, after which HGVs, caravans and coaches must pay £23, or £26 to include a £9 meal voucher.